-The analysis surmounts significant hurdles in the identification of the causal effect δ_1 of population diversity on the division of labor.
-First, the results may be biased by omitted geographical, institutional, cultural, or human characteristics that might have determined economic specialization and are correlated with the proxy of population diversity.
-Thus, several strategies are employed to mitigate this concern: (i) The analysis accounts for a large set of confounding geographical characteristics (e.g., absolute latitude, area of the ethnic homeland, average elevation, terrain ruggedness, accessibility to navigable water, average temperature and precipitation). (ii) It accounts for other plausible sources for the emergence of economic specialization such as variation in agricultural suitability, ecological diversity, spatial and intertemporal temperature volatility, pre-1500CE caloric suitability and mobility costs. (iii) It accounts for continental fixed effects, capturing unobserved time-invariant heterogeneity at the continental level. (iv) It conducts within language phylum analyses of the effect of population diversity on the division of labor, accounting for language phylum fixed effects and thus unobserved time-invariant language-phylum-specific factors and common cultural history. (v) It accounts for the potential confounding effects of other historical processes like the adoption of agriculture or the continuity of human presence on economic specialization. (vi) It accounts for the geographical isolation and proximity to other ethnicities in order to account for the confounding effects of potential historical and spatial dependence generated by sharing common cultural ancestry or by the level of interaction with other ethnicities.
+The analysis surmounts significant hurdles in the estimation of δ_1 , i.e. the lower bound of the effect of intra-ethnic diversity on the division of labor.
+First, the results may be biased by omitted geographical, institutional, cultural, or human characteristics that might have determined economic specialization and are correlated with the proxy of intra-ethnic diversity.
+Thus, several strategies are employed to mitigate this concern: (i) The analysis accounts for a large set of confounding geographical characteristics (e.g., absolute latitude, area of the ethnic homeland, average elevation, terrain ruggedness, accessibility to navigable water, average temperature and precipitation). (ii) It accounts for other plausible sources for the emergence of economic specialization such as variation in agricultural suitability, ecological diversity, spatial and intertemporal temperature volatility, pre-1500CE caloric suitability and mobility costs. (iii) It accounts for continental fixed effects, capturing unobserved time-invariant heterogeneity at the continental level. (iv) It conducts within language phylum analyses of the effect of intra-ethnic diversity on the division of labor, accounting for language phylum fixed effects and thus unobserved time-invariant language-phylum-specific factors and common cultural history. (v) It accounts for the potential confounding effects of other historical processes like the adoption of agriculture or the continuity of human presence on economic specialization. (vi) It accounts for the geographical isolation and proximity to other ethnicities in order to account for the confounding effects of potential historical and spatial dependence generated by sharing common cultural ancestry or by the level of potential interaction with other ethnicities.

 Second, the results may be biased due to reverse causality, measurement errors or some remaining hard to account omitted factors.
-In order to mitigate these concerns, the analysis employs an instrumental variable approach to estimate the causal effect δ_1 .
+In order to mitigate these concerns, the analysis employs an instrumental variable approach to estimate δ_1 .
 In particular, it exploits differences in the distance to East Africa as a source of exogenous variation.
-Indeed, as established in section 4.2, this distance is a major determinant of the proxies of population diversity employed in the analysis, thus satisfying the first condition for a good instrument (i.e., relevance).
-Thus, the main requirement for the identification of the causal effect δ_1 in equation (4) is the exogeneity assumption $E(D_i\varepsilon_i \mid (x{ik}){k=1}^K) = 0$.
-While this condition cannot be tested, the results in appendix E establish that the reduced form estimates in the regression of economic specialization on the distance to East Africa are very stable across many specifications.
-Since accounting for different sets of confounders does not seem to affect these estimates, this analysis does not seem to be subject to selection on unobservables, suggesting this exogeneity condition may be satisfied in practice.
-Moreover, Table 9 provides further support for this exogeneity assumption by accounting for other distances and historical processes, suggesting additionally that the exclusion restriction may hold.
+Indeed, as established in section 3.2, this distance is a major determinant of the proxies of intra-ethnic diversity employed in the analysis, thus satisfying the first condition for a good instrument (i.e., relevance).
+Thus, the main requirement for the identification of the lower bound of the causal effect, δ_1 in equation (4), is the exogeneity assumption $E(D_i\varepsilon_i \mid (x{ik}){k=1}^K) = 0$.
+While this condition cannot be tested, the results in appendix E show that the reduced form estimates in the regression of economic specialization on the distance to East Africa are very stable across many specifications.
+Since accounting for different sets of confounders affects these estimates remarkably little, this analysis does not seem to be subject to selection on unobservables, suggesting this exogeneity condition may be satisfied in practice.
+Moreover, Table 12 provides further support for this exogeneity assumption by accounting for other distances and historical processes, suggesting additionally that the exclusion restriction may hold.